New Mexico Tour Bus Crash Death Toll Up To Three With 24 More Injured

 Twelve of the injured were taken to University of New Mexico Hospital.
 Three were in critical condition, while others had injuries ranging from cuts and broken bones to head and internal injuries, KRQE reported.
 Eight other patients were taken to an alternate area hospital, where six were treated and released.

 Sheriff’s officials said the bus was operated by El Paso-Los Angeles Limousine Express.
 Jerry Rosenbaum, president of the company, said the bus was traveling from Denver to El Paso.
-He commented,
+He also released a comment.

 “Our main concern has been the safety of the passengers and drivers.
 The ‘what happened’ and ‘how it happened’ answer will have to come from the investigators.”